 Individuals with humanities degrees can be found teaching in classrooms, working in publishing and pursuing law degrees.
 Those who enjoy interacting with co-workers, customers and the public find success as flight attendants, salespeople, journalists or public relations professionals.

 - Paralegal: Paralegals get a front-row seat to the justice system.
 They perform a variety of tasks in support of lawyers, from investigating cases to handling exhibits during trials.
 This career is on the rise as law firms take steps to increase efficiencies and lower costs.
-The BLS projects job growth of 8% for paralegals through 2024, and reports their median annual salary was $49,500 in May 2016.
+The BLS projects job growth of 15% for paralegals through 2026, and reports their average annual salary was $53,180 in May 2016.
 The top 10% earned $80,260, while the lowest 10% were paid $31,070.

 - Journalist: Journalists may work in online publishing, or as reporters, correspondents or news analysts.
 The writing, communication and analytical thinking skills learned in a humanities degree program fit well in a journalism career.
-However, due to declining demand for print publications and loss of advertising revenue, the BLS projects that employment in this field will decline through 2024.
-The median annual salary in May 2016 was $38,870, while the lowest 10% in this category earned less than $22,120 and the highest 10% earned more than $86,610.
+However, due to declining demand for print publications and loss of advertising revenue, the BLS projects that employment in this field may decline through 2026.
+The average annual salary in May 2016 was $49,770, while the lowest 10% in this category earned less than $22,120 and the highest 10% earned more than $86,610.

 - Flight Attendant: Flight attendants are on board for safety.
 Their primary duties revolve around ensuring airline passengers have safe and comfortable travel experiences.
 The job requires plenty of interaction with the public, along with teamwork and, of course, travel.
-Competition for flight attendant jobs will remain strong over the next several years as airlines rehire previously furloughed employees.
-However, a number of flight attendants are expected to retire over the next decade.
-Still, the BLS projects 2% growth in employment through 2024.
-Flight attendants earned a median salary of $48,500 in May 2016.
+Competition for flight attendant jobs will remain strong over the next several years.
+Still, the BLS projects 10% growth in employment through 2026.
+Flight attendants earned an average salary of $51,620 in May 2016.
 The highest-paid 10% received $78,650, while the lowest 10% earned $26,570.